 We are having land where we need support to build a mega hospital for the village people,so we can deal away with the problem of moving long distances from village through a 25 kilometers to where the hospitals are

-We are trying to build a wama Junior Academy, of which it is going to help 400 orphans with in 3 villages, that are hit with illiterate and ignorance.
+We are building a wama Junior Academy, of which is educating 400 orphans with in 3 villages, that are hit with illiterate and ignorance.